arangodb/docs/3.7/graphs-satellite-graphs-details.md

 traversals.
 Both also allow for combination with local joins or other SatelliteGraph statements.

-If you want to take a look at the details during query execution, here is an example showing the difference between the execution of a GeneralGraph and a SatelliteGraph traversal query.
+If you want to take a look at the details during query execution, here is an example showing the difference between the execution of a General Graph and a SatelliteGraph traversal query.

 First we setup our graphs and collections.